 Anxiety is a normal emotion and serves as a signal to pay attention so we can protect ourselves.
 Anxiety alerts us.
 It prompts us to adapt.
 But when we're overwhelmed by anxiety, it sometimes can do more harm than good.

 When anxiety becomes overwhelming, we're less able to rise to a challenge, and sometimes we get stuck.

 Here are some tips that can help you cope with anxiety and give you a sense of control even during an uncertain time.
 Many are simple techniques with proven benefits.

 Follow the advice of experts.
 First, know what to do to avoid the spread of germs.
 This not only helps keep you safer, it gives you and your kids a sense of control!
 Follow the expert guidelines for health and safety.
 Wash your hands well and often.
 Keep surfaces clean.
-Stay at home.
-Keep a safe distance from others.
+Stay at home when you can.
+If you need to go out, wear a mask and keep a safe distance from others.
 When you do these things, you protect yourself, your family, and your community.

 Notice, label, and accept your emotions.
 When you feel anxious, quietly say to yourself, "OK, there's my anxiety again."
 Just putting a label on what we feel helps reduce our concern.